Tong Ren Tang: Modern development

-In 2001, Tong Ren Tang, in collaboration with Germany-based Mirahi Biotech, diversified into skincare products.
-Using state-of-the-art western technologies and the vast cache of herbal medicines of Tong Ren Tang, the collaboration has come up with an impressive list of products.
-In 2008, the exclusive U.S. distributorship is licensed to a California corporation, Denosim Incorporated, and the products are being distributed by MIRAHI Skincare, Inc., San Jose, California, USA.

-In 2004, Tong Ren Tang invested 150 million Hong Kong dollars in the construction of a manufacturing plant in Hong Kong.

 In October 2007, Tong Ren Tang and an American company called Greater China Corporation jointly announced the formation of a partnership under the name Tong Ren Tang Wellness Corporation to "develop spa-like wellness centers that will provide treatments and products based upon China's famous TongRenTang herbal medicines.
-These will include acupuncture, massage, acupressure, Tuina, T'ai chi, Qigong, reflexology and many other oriental treatments as well as a full line of herbal foods and health products".
+These will include acupuncture, massage, acupressure, tuina, tai chi, qigong, reflexology, and many other oriental treatments as well as a full line of herbal foods and health products".

 In 2020, the company began to expand into a chain coffee business, which turned part of the drugstore into a coffee shop, selling coffee and milk tea with herbs.
 This business is called "ZhiMa Health".
 The company aims to attract young consumers back to the traditional Chinese medicine market through Zhima Health.
 This service is only available in Beijing for the time being.

 Intellectual property

-Tongrentang's products are often counterfeited both inside and outside China.
-China's Ministry of Commerce notes that "Tongrentang...and others have had their names and brands illegally registered by other Chinese and overseas manufacturers, resulting in a predicament in exports, multinational exchanges and potential economic losses."
+Tong Ren Tang products are often counterfeited both inside and outside China.
+China's Ministry of Commerce notes that "Tong Ren Tang...and others have had their names and brands illegally registered by other Chinese and overseas manufacturers, resulting in a predicament in exports, multinational exchanges, and potential economic losses."